 When weapons roll for damage (auto-attack or arts), they cannot actually reach the weapon's maximum damage value: it can only be between [minimum] and [minimum + 99] (inclusive).
 This makes weapons with a wide range of damage much worse than advertised, and renders Attack Plus gems (which raise maximum) almost useless compared to Attack Stability gems (which raise minimum).

-If you have 99 of any given key item and attempt to obtain another copy, the game will crash.
+If you have 99 of any given key item and attempt to obtain another copy, the game softlock, as you must take the new key item but cannot delete the old key items to make room.
 The only key item you can gain infinite multiples of normally is the Strong Lubricant Oil.

 Early-Game Level 50 (Wii/3DS)

 Tephra Cave, the second map in the game (outside of the prologue), can be logically divided into three parts: the main part of the cave is initially blocked by a red-lit door which unlocks shortly after by proceeding with the story, while a large bonus section is unlocked in late-game events.
 The game also rewards the player with experience for completing missions and discovering named locations: like in Pokémon, the experience-to-level conversion is not linear, so the rewards are larger for content intended to be obtained later.

 Taking advantage of the imperfect solidity of the door, as well as the ability of the three active characters to push each other around if crowded, it is typically possible with a few minutes of effort to enter the second section early.